bolicos/fictional-goggles/README.md

-# Hacktoberfest Contribution: Pull Request/Merge Request Template
+# Hacktoberfest Contribution: Pull Request/Merge Request Templates

 ## 📝 Description
 Provide a clear and concise description of what this MR/PR addresses.
 Include the following: